-On October 30, 2018, the Company announced a new repurchase program approved by the Board pursuant to which the Company may repurchase of up to \$150 million of the its outstanding common stock, consisting of (i) up to \$50 million in repurchases pursuant to an accelerated share repurchase agreement (the "ASR"), with JPMorgan Chase Bank, N.A. ("JPMorgan"), and (ii) up to \$100 million in additional repurchases (collectively, the "2018 Share Repurchase Program, the Board terminated the Company's 2016 Share Repurchase Program and 2017 Share Repurchase Program in October 2018.
+On October 30, 2018, the Company announced a new repurchase program approved by the Board pursuant to which the Company may repurchase of up to \$150 million of the its outstanding common stock, consisting of (i) up to \$50 million in repurchases pursuant to an accelerated share repurchase agreement (the "ASR"), with JPMorgan Chase Bank, N.A. ("JPMorgan"), and (ii) up to \$100 million in additional repurchases (collectively, the "2018 Share Repurchase Program").
+In connection with its approval of the 2018 Share Repurchase Program, the Board terminated the Company's 2016 Share Repurchase Program and 2017 Share Repurchase Program in October 2018.
 Under the 2018 Share Repurchase Program, the Company is authorized to repurchase shares through open market purchases, privately-negotiated transactions, accelerated share repurchases or otherwise in accordance with applicable federal securities laws, including through Rule 10b5-1 trading plans and under Rule 10b-18 of the Exchange Act.
 Under the 2018 Share Repurchase Program, the additional repurchases have no time limit and may be suspended or discontinued completely at any time.
 The specific timing and amount of repurchases will vary based on available capital resources and other financial and operational performance, market conditions, securities law limitations, and other factors.
 The repurchases will be made using the Company's cash resources.